patrickmcelwee/spree_wholesale/README.md

 Spree wholesale is a simple wholesale solution for Spree Commerce.
 Spree wholesale adds a wholesaler login and signup page as well as an admin to approve and deny applicants.
 This is a fork from citrus's fantastic original.

+This requires Ruby > 2.0, in order to use module prepend.

 ------------------------------------------------------------------------------
 Installation